Plugin Categories

 Examples:

-- do-frontend-development - UI/UX-focused agent with accessibility expertise
+- frontend - UI/UX development with accessibility expertise

 When to install:

-Install do plugins for specialized tasks you perform regularly.
+Install discipline plugins for specialized tasks you perform regularly.
 Each agent brings deep expertise and handles complexity autonomously.

 Installation: